 At the outset of executing an HTHA program, MISTRAS’ engineering subject matter experts (SMEs) conduct unit-by-unit reviews of all equipment and piping materials that may be affected by HTHA, to ensure their operating conditions are in compliance with regulations and industry-best practices.

 MISTRAS SMEs also conduct GAP assessments of current mechanical integrity (MI) programs and inspection plans as they relate to HTHA detection and prevention, to determine if any adjustments are needed.
+Fitness-for-Service (FFS) assessments assist operators in making run-repair-replace decisions.

 After these assessments, MISTRAS develops HTHA inspection execution plans.